The Kia Niro EV gets around without gasoline, but it doesn't compromise on comfort or practicality.

 It has a 239-mile range, which means the Niro EV will outrun some electric cars that cost tens of thousands more.

 The Niro shares its electric drive with the Hyundai Kona Electric and upcoming Kia Soul EV.

-Like its corporate siblings, it has a 64-kWh battery that takes about 10 hours to charge from almost empty through a 240-volt connector.
+Like its corporate siblings, it has a 64-kilowatt-hour battery that takes about 10-hours to charge from almost empty using a 240-volt connector.

 Acceleration is smooth, instant, and silent.

 We think this EV is more rewarding to drive than the hybrid and plug-in hybrid versions of the Niro.

-Kia has limited its availability initially to certain states.
+Unfortunately, Kia limits its availability to a handful of states.